-Insect rearing
+Insect Rearing

-P. xylostella was collected from chinese kale production area in Khon Kaen Province, Thailand.
-Thirty larvae were transferred in an aluminum cage (90x60x60 cm) with a 15 days old chinese kale in a pot inside the cage.
+Plutella xylostella was collected from chinese kale production area in Khon Kaen Province, Thailand.
+Thirty larvae were transferred in an aluminum cage (90x 60x 60 cm) with 15 days old chinese kale in a pot inside the cage.
 The larvae were maintained in the cage until they became to pupae.
 Pupae were transferred to the mating cage (10 cm in diameter and 10 cm in height).
 Newly emerged adults were provided with cotton balls soaked with 20% honey water as food source.
 Shredded of chinese kale leaves was used as the substrate for oviposition by the diamondback moth and the F3 was then used in the experiment.
 E. furcellata were taken from a colony (10th generation) maintained at NBCRC, Upper Northeastern Regional Center.
-The experimental insect was maintained in the laboratory at room temperature, 28±5°C, relative humidity of 60±10%.
+The experimental insect was maintained in the laboratory at room temperature, $28 \pm 5^{\circ}$ C, relative humidity of $60 \pm 10\%$.